eirihoyh/LBBNN/README.md

 Python package for **latent binary Bayesian neural networks (LBBNN)**, including both **LRT-based** and **FLOW-based** implementations with **input skip-connections**.

-This repository provides implementations, utilities, and example scripts for experimenting with sparse Bayesian neural architectures designed to support both **predictive performance** and **structural interpretability**.
-In addition to the core models, the package includes tools for:
+This repository provides implementations, utilities, and example scripts for experimenting with sparse Bayesian neural network architectures designed to support both **predictive performance** and **structural interpretability**.
+The repository currently includes implementations of the following model families:

+- **LRT-based LBBNNs**
+  - Latent binary Bayesian neural networks (LBBNNs) using the local reparameterization trick (LRT),
+  - with input skip-connections to support sparse but expressive architectures.

+- **FLOW-based LBBNNs**
+  - Latent binary Bayesian neural networks (LBBNNs) whose weight modeling incorporates normalizing-flow components,
+  - again with input skip-connections, allowing more flexible posterior structure.

+- **LRT-CNN**
+  - Convolutional variant of the LRT-based LBBNN

+- **FLOW-CNN**
+  - Convolutional variant of the FLOW-based LBBNN

+In addition, the package contains utilities for:

-- synthetic data generation,
+- generating synthetic data for experimentation,
-- training and evaluation,
+- training and validating models,
-- extraction of global network structure,
+- extracting and saving global structural summaries,
+- generating local contribution plots for individual observations,
-- local explanation,
+- generating global explanations based on local contributions,
-- and visualization of learned sparse architectures.
+- and visualizing learned sparse networks.

 There is also an R-package version of LBBNN, which can be found [here](https://github.com/LarsELund/LBBNN).